 The law in this area is regulated by the Dog and Cat Management Act 1995 (SA) .
-Under the Act, the owner or person into whose possession a dog has been delivered is responsible for any injury, loss or damage caused by her or his dog.
+Under the Act, the owner or person into whose possession a dog has been delivered is responsible for any injury, loss or damage caused by his or her dog [s 66].
+An attack by the dog is not necessarily required.
+The injury, loss or damage could be caused by the dog in any way [see Elliott & Anor v Andrew SADC 31].
 A victim only has to show that there has been damage and that this was caused by the dog.
-It is not necessary to show that the person responsible for the dog was negligent or knew that the dog was vicious or dangerous (Vanderkop v Harding SASC 100).
+It is not necessary to show that the person who is responsible for the dog was negligent or knew that the dog was vicious or dangerous.
 However, where:

 - the dog was provoked